-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, as Cliff Bleszinski unveils his latest game plans, it's time for a quick round of Before They Were Famous.
-What happened before the 'overnight' success?
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
+This week, it's time for a quick round of Before They Were Famous.
+What happened before Cliff Bleszinski's "overnight" success?

 "This adventure was produced through many hours of toil and labor on the author's part.
 He blew off his homework many a night to fix bugs and his grades suffered.
 He was severely beaten by his mother with a spatula repeatidly (sic).
 His spelling is now pitiful and he can only groan once for yes and twice for no. On top of it, the only girl he ever loved outside of his spatula wielding mother, the lovely Tammi Lynn Kent, decided to stay with her ugly boyfriend instead of going for this talented, handsome, hung, moderately built dude.
 He is emotionally crippled from this experience.
 He needs your donations to get back on his blistered feet and write games, fight off his mother, do homework, and somehow defy the odds and prevent his relocation to California and marry this pretty thing.
 Asta La Vistsa, Baybeeeee...

 —The Roaring Slime (and DON'T call me Bufford!)"